Food Additives Banned by One or More Countries

 Gardner, L.K.; Lawrence, G.D.
 (May 1993).
 “Benzene Production from Decarboxylation of Benzoic Acid in the Presence of Ascorbic Acid and a Transition-Metal Catalyst”.
 J. Agric.
 Food Chem.
 41 (5): 693–695. doi:10.1021/jf00029a001

-The principle of the matter should be research and learn from the published science out there.
+A key principle of the matter should be about focusing on amassing robust evidence and research to learn from the published peer reviewed science out there.
 The chemistry is understandable and if you dont want to venture into the breakdown chemistry you can always look up the specific material data safety sheet.

 We can logically deduce precautionary safety protocols… So if you have a diet which does not contain ascorbic acid (vitamin C), copper and iron; or if you do have a diet which has these things in but think you can keep those separate from the foodstuffs which have benzoates in them, then you may just want to pay attention to the legislation linked safety information for the chemical itself – in this situation we are looking at Sodium Benzoate…